 When facing a chronic or terminal illness diagnosis, there are a number of decisions that have to be made … Is it best to stay at home, or to go to a long term care facility?
 What treatments and therapies are best?
 Regardless of what you decide, our team is here to help coordinate a plan of care based on your wishes.

-The CHI St. Joseph Health Palliative Care team includes board certified physicians, advanced practice nurses, therapists, social workers, chaplains and others who are all ready to provide an all-inclusive treatment to any anxiety, pain, discomfort or stress associated with a long term or terminal illness.
+The St. Joseph Health Palliative Care team includes board certified physicians, advanced practice nurses, therapists, social workers, chaplains and others who are all ready to provide an all-inclusive treatment to any anxiety, pain, discomfort or stress associated with a long term or terminal illness.
 Our professionals are compassionate and caring, and they know how to provide the care and understanding you and your family need.